Simpig-city/Keklist/README.md

 - **Only online mode support**

 ## Setup
 Setup is easy.
-Place the jar in your plugin folder and your done.
+Place the jar in your plugin folder and youre done.